vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: is_alive(environment)

-      Is the current environment policy still active and managed by the policy.
+      Is the current environment still active and managed by the policy.

 .. py:class:: EnvironmentPolicyAPI